 The Tomlinson Book Prize

-The World War One Historical Association (WW1HA) annual Norman B. Tomlinson, Jr., prize for 2022 for the best work of history in English on World War One (1914–1918) has been awarded to three exceptional historians:
+The World War One Historical Association (WW1HA) annual Norman B. Tomlinson, Jr., prize for 2023 for the best work of history in English on World War One (1914–1918) has been awarded to four exceptional historians:

-Historians Michael Neiberg, Graydon Tunstall, and Heather Streets–Salter, plus former Editor of World War One Illustrated magazine Dana Lombardy form the prize jury for the Norman B. Tomlinson Prize.
+Historians Michael Neiberg, Graydon Tunstall, and Heather Salter, plus former Editor of World War One Illustrated magazine Dana Lombardy form the prize jury for the Norman B. Tomlinson Award.
 Normally the prize is awarded in the year following the calendar year of publication, but there are occasional exceptions to that policy.
 For information on how to submit books for the prize, email dana.lombardy@gmail.com or neiberg102@gmail.com.

 Previous Winners